p3rsonatic/sonic_emacs/README.md

 (If you do not know literate programming you probably should check Donald Knuth's paper, it is only 15 pages and defines what it is)
-(Along with flashcards this is what I am most unfamiliar with, so it may not be as well optimized)
+(Along with flashcards this is what I am most unfamiliar with, so it may not be as well optimized) (Note that babel may not have the language of your choice already toggled therefore run `M-x customize-variable org-babel-load-languages` and add the language(s) of your choice

 In an .org file you can add:
 ```